 See more »

 Hero garbage truck was rented from a yard of decommissioned service vehicles in Sacramento, but the actors never got a chance to drive it in the film.
 Trick photography, "stunt" drivers and a replicated cabin built inside of a "Budget" rental truck were used to create an impression that the guys are actually driving it.
 See more

 But that's just an Emmy!
 I have an OSCAR!

-Written and performed by Paul Waters See more
+Written and Performed by Robert Popa See more